jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 	 -> (e -> RIO (Unrestricted a))
 	 -> RIO (Unrestricted a)

-That is: no linear resource previously allocated can be referenced in the body or the handler, and no resource allocated in the body or handler can be returned.
-In effect, ``catchL`` delimits an new scope, in which linear resources are isolated.
+That is: no linear resource previously allocated (in particular linear variables which are not ``RIO`` resources) can be referenced in the body or the handler, and no resource allocated in the body or handler can be returned.
+In effect, ``catchL`` delimits a new scope, in which linear resources are isolated.
 To implement ``catchL``, we simply give it its own release action table, so that in case of exceptions all the local resources are released by ``catchL``, as ``runRIO`` does, before the handler is called.
 The original release action table is then reinstated.

 With this implementation, it is clear that capturing linear resources from the outside scope would compromise timely release, and returning